2 Exploring Candy database

 2.13 Exercises

-Exercise 2.1 Selection Pralines (expl001)
+Exercise 2.1 Select Pralines (expl001)

-Create a filter to select Pralines with chocolate type Milk or Dark whose price is at most $0.30.
+Create a filter to select pralines with chocolate type “Milk” or “Dark” whose price is at most $0.30.

 With numeric fields, you have several options for number ranges: